Toggle menu

 How is this scheme being funded?

-All of these programmes are supported by the Department for Work and Pensions, who have allocated £842M of government's Household Support Fund to County Councils and Unitary Authorities.
+All of these programmes are Funded by the UK Government, who have allocated £742M to the Household Support Fund for County Councils and Unitary Authorities.
+The Council has been allocated funds to administer on East Sussex County Council's behalf.

 How do I apply?